kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The Test Case script can select 2 lines as a pair amongst others by looking at their *metadata*.
 You want to ignore the known different portions in the *metadata*, then the pairs will be identified by the common portions.

-Difficult to understand? --- Well, I think so.
-But this is the best method I could develop.
+Difficult to understand? --- Well, I agree.
+But this is the best (flexible, expressive) method I could develop.

 #### (4) The report generated

 Once the Test Case finished, a HTML fill weill be generated at `store/MyAdmin_VisualTestingTwins-index.html`.
 Please open it in any web browser.
 It renders a view of the stored 1 page, both in PNG screenshot and HTML page source.
-You can see an working example here: [pls.clikc here](docs/store/MyAdmin_VisualTestingTwins-index.html)
+You can see an working example here: [pls.click here](https://kazurayam.github.io/VisualTestingInKatalonStudio_revive/store/MyAdmin_VisualTestingTwins-index.html)

 You can see a screenshot comparison result: Production Env - Diff - Development Env.